JairVasquezT/Mobile-Robots-UNAM/README.md

-# Mobile Robotics Portfolio - Jair Vásquez Torres
+# Mobile Robotics Portfolio - Jair Vasquez Torres

 This repository contains the work developed during my "Mobile Robots" course at UNAM (2024-2).
 I have implemented key autonomy modules, ranging from path planning and probabilistic localization to robotic manipulation and neural networks.